Logo

 1. Cloning the Correct Tree

-Since I was already working on tutorials using the IIO tree, it was not necessary to clone it again.
+Since we were already working on tutorials using the IIO tree, it was not necessary to clone it again.
 However, as my previous work was done on a testing branch, the first step was to ensure a clean workspace.

 2. Deduplicating Code